 Nevertheless, it is not proven that the occurrence of a readiness potential is the only thing that precedes a voluntary free act.
 Finally, perceiving the readiness potential as a regularly preceding event is not sufficient to explain the readiness potential as an initiator because they could be both (the readiness potential and will) affirmed to occur in the human biological system leading to action.
-Thus, a pre-planned intention could be the drive actualising the action while the readiness potential occurs.
+There could be a possibility that they could be concurring since we can have an unconscious intention.
+Such unconscious intention, as stipulated by Mele (2009), is a latent intention that has been pre-planned.
+Thus, such preplanned intention could be the drive actualising the action whiles the readiness potential occurs.
 However, it is counter-intuitive to concur that the readiness potential spontaneously develops, and it is mostly right in predicting what we intend to do.
 The accuracy rate with which we can perform in our means as expected leaves it unconvincing that a random and spontaneous event could be an accurate initiator leading us to our actions.
 Therefore, aside from this, the vaguely pointed readiness potential by Libet as an initiation event, as Radder and Meynen claim, the readiness potential alone is insufficient in causing a voluntary free act.